 - Legislation passed to expand the use of telemedicine and telehealth services.

-- Reviews of all proposed new medical benefits are now automatically considered for delivery through telemedicine.
+- Reviews of all proposed medical benefits are now automatically considered for delivery through telemedicine.

 - MCOs may use telemedicine in their network adequacy corrective action plans to ensure access to underserved areas of the state.

-- Work with MCOs to prioritize new contract requirements to strengthen provider directory accuracy (Q1 FY2020).
+- Work with MCOs and other stakeholders to prioritize changes to improve provider directory accuracy (Q1-Q2 FY2020).

 - Develop a cost effectiveness methodology to evaluate telemedicine and telehealth services (Q4 FY2020).